Simulation-assisted learning of open quantum systems: Introduction

 where $H$ is the system Hamiltonian and $V_j$'s are jump operators that arise from the interactions with the environment \cite{breuer2002theory}.

 In practice, the learning tasks are usually formulated as an optimization problem, which is then solved by an iterative method, and as such, one needs to frequently access the objective function, e.g., through the expectations of some observables.
 The ability to acquire such quantities might be limited by the measurement capabilities.
 Furthermore, the availability of the gradient of the objective function, a necessary ingredient for a fast optimization algorithm, might not be attainable through experiments either.
 In this paper, we propose a simulation-assisted method to address these issues.
-In contrast to the equation-based methods \cite{bairey2020learning,franca2022efficient} to identify Lindbladians in \eqref{eq: lindblad}, we formulate a \emph{trajectory-based} framework, where the observations $A(t)=\tr(A e^{t\mathcal{L}} \rho(0) )$ are fit by simulating the QME \eqref{eq: lindblad}.
-An important consequence is that the dependence of accuracy on the measurement time-lapse $\Delta t$ is replaced by the dependence on the time step $\delta t$ of the simulation.
-This offers the flexibility to achieve an accuracy not limited by experimental setups.
-For example, when the measurement time $\Delta t$ is large, the numerical simulations fill the gap by generating the solution of the QME \eqref{eq: lindblad} in between.
-Another advantage is that, unlike the equation-based approaches \cite{bairey2020learning,franca2022efficient}, our optimization problem does not require the expectations associated with the right hand side of \cref{eq: lindblad}.
+In contrast to the equation-based methods \cite{bairey2020learning,franca2024efficient} to identify Lindbladians in \eqref{eq: lindblad}, we formulate a \emph{trajectory-based} framework, where the observations $A(t)=\tr(A e^{t\mathcal{L}} \rho(0) )$ are fit by simulating the QME \eqref{eq: lindblad}. { The main departure from equation-based methods \cite{franca2024efficient,rouze2021learning,samach2022lindblad} is that we do not assume access to the quantum system.
+We designed a classical learning algorithm with a given time series measurements as input.
+Namely, we do not assume the flexibility of choosing the time steps or the utilization of classical shadow tomography to make further measurements.
+For example, the efficiency in the sample complexity in the approach \cite{franca2024efficient} requires choosing the initial and end time carefully.
+Part of the challenges comes from the presence of noise in the data, which complicates the numerical differentiation procedure.
+In our approach, the accuracy is controlled by chopping measurement intervals $\Delta t$ into smaller steps $\delta t$, and in between we simulate the Lindblad dynamics with the proposed parameters.

+Another notable difference from the equation-based approaches \cite{bairey2020learning,franca2024efficient} is that our optimization problem does not require the expectations associated with the right-hand side of \cref{eq: lindblad}, i.e., \( \tr(OV_j\rho V_j^\dag), \tr(OV_j^\dag V_j\rho), \tr(O\rho V_j^\dag V_j), \) and thus fewer features are needed from the data set. }